mootools/mootools-core/Docs/Utilities/Swiff.md

 ### Note:

-1. Swiff returns the Object tag, but its not extensible by the $ function.
+1. Swiff returns the object tag, but its not extensible by the $ function.
 2. The $ function on an object/embed tag will only return its reference without further processing.

 Swiff Function: remote {#Swiff:remote}
 --------------------------------------

-Calls an ActionScript function from javascript.
+Calls an ActionScript function from JavaScript.

 ###	Syntax: